seraphimsakiewicz/langmate/project-tasks.md

 **What we need**:
 - [ ] Landing page after login
 - [ ] Show upcoming sessions
-- [ ] Quick "Schedule Session" button
+- [ ] Quick "Schedule Session" button that opens a modal, like focusmate.
 - [ ] Simple navigation menu

 **UI to build**: